Sialitech/label-siali/docs/source/guide/persistent_storage.md

 WORKER_SA="serviceAccount:<GCP_PROJECT_ID>.svc.id.goog[<K8S_NAMESPACE>/<HELM_RELEASE_NAME>-lse-rqworker]"
 ```

-2. Create an IAM policy binding between the Kubernetes service account on your cluster and the GCS service account you created, allowing the K8s service account for the Label Studio app and the related rqworkers to impersonate the other service account.
+2. Create an IAM policy binding between the Kubernetes service account on your cluster and the GCS service account you created, allowing the K8s service account for the Siali Label app and the related rqworkers to impersonate the other service account.
 From the command line, run the following:

 ```shell
 gcloud iam service-accounts add-iam-policy-binding ${GCP_SA} \